Range hoods keep oily, humid air from leaving behind stains or water condensation on the walls, cabinets, and ceiling surrounding your cooking range.

 Having the right tools for cooking at home is more than just the right sized pan or sharp chef’s knife.

-Not only the smell, but the steam, smoke, fumes, and other particles that get released when you cook can gather around and above your cooking range.
-They can leave a staining and sticky residue behind that can potentially stain the wall, ceiling, and cabinet around your cooking range.
-Your air quality can suffer if you burn food (it happens to the best of us) and create smoke that can set off alarms, which is a nuisance.
+It’s not just about the smell, but the steam, smoke, and other particles that get released when you cook end up on the surfaces around your cooking range.
+They can leave a residue behind that can potentially stain the wall, ceiling, and cabinets around your cooking range.

-Do you have cabinets above your cooking range?
-Do you notice that after cooking there is an oily or watery residue on the cabinet?
+Do you notice that after cooking there is an oily or watery residue on the cabinet knobs when you open them?
 That means your range hood isn’t capturing the dirty air that’s released from your cooking.

 We’ll get into the details of picking the right range hood for your kitchen in the sections below.

 - Doesn’t let vaporized cooking oil and water escape.

 - Remove Excess Heat.
 (Best Accomplished by Ducted Range Hoods)

 - Aesthetically Pleasing

 - More Cooking Freedom

 A good range hood does all these things, and by “good” I mean fits the size, style, and demands of your cooking range.
 If you tend to cook with very high heat you’ll quickly realize a simple microwave fan won’t cut it.
 Doing any sauteing, high heat or not, will still leave vaporized cooking oil condensed on anything above your cooking range, even the ceiling.